Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 the `allowed_moves`, basically the move is multiplied by `0xf`, which will effectively set the 4 bits corresponding to the single bit in the initial move, this will now be used as a mask on the board.

-So this move simply selects an hex digit from the board actually, if the selected byte is NOT 0, then we continue the loop, skipping the move, but it is 0, then we exit the loop.
-Final check to see if the move itself was not, if it is then we go back to trying the next `shifter` and `allowed_moves`, if not then gg we selected a move.
+So this move simply selects an hex digit from the board actually, if the selected byte is NOT 0, then we continue the loop, skipping the move, but if it is 0, then we exit the loop.
+Final check to see if the move itself was not 0, if it is then we go back to trying the next `shifter` and `allowed_moves`, if not then gg we selected a move.
 If at the end, no move was selected we go out of the loop and basically lose.

-So whatever this means, a valid move from a certain position in the board, must match with the `0` digit from the `board` being at certain indexes, which, for now since we did dig up the `allowed_moves` matrix yet, feel kind of arbitrary.
+So whatever this means, a valid move from a certain position in the board, must match with the `0` digit from the `board` being at certain indexes, which, for now, since we did dig up the `allowed_moves` matrix yet, feel kind of arbitrary.

 Feeling confused ?
 Don't worry it will soon make sense.